SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - kunRam – Having tall/radiant form which shines as if he has eliminated his own defects instead of eliminating AzhwAr‘s defects.
 As said in SrI rAmAyaNam ayOdhyA kANdam 2.42 “vyasanEshu manushyANAm bhruSam bhavathi dhukkitha:” (He feels the pain of the suffering of lowest of humans) [similarly, any joy acquired for his devotees, he would consider that joy for himself as well].

-- kOdhu avam il en kannal katti – kOdhu – an object getting spoiled after mixing with another object [like if sugar is on its own, it will stay fresh, but when it comes in contact with water, it will start deteriorating]. avam – an object getting spoiled when it is cooked [sugar when gets cooked, will start deteriorating].
-In case of bhagavAn [who is explained through this example of sugar], kOdhu – favouring AzhwAr to manifest (show off) his own mercy [it should instead be done to fulfil the natural relationship]; avam – doing it as a help to the jIvAthmA [it should instead be done purely for emperumAn‘s pleasure].
+- kOdhu avam il en kannal katti – kOdhu – an object getting spoiled after mixing with another object [like if sugar is on its own, it will stay fresh, but when it comes in contact with water, it will start deteriorating]. avam – an object getting spoiled when it is cooked [sugar, when it gets cooked, will start deteriorating].
+In the case of bhagavAn [who is explained through this example of sugar], kOdhu – favouring AzhwAr to manifest (show off) his own mercy [it should instead be done to fulfil the natural relationship]; avam – doing it as a help to the jIvAthmA [it should instead be done purely for emperumAn‘s pleasure].
 He would be so sweet that one cannot imagine any other sweet object.

 - emmAn – my lord, who won over me fully and made me think that “there is nothing sweeter than him”.